jayeshchauhan/SKANDA/README.md

   * Closed: where the port is closed.
   * Open(Error Based): the port status is determined based on the error message received when connecting to the port.
   * Open (Blind XSPA): The port status is determined based on the response time.
+* Skanda also gives the user the ability to customize the scan.
+* Instead of running the scan for all the ports, user can make the scan, port specific.